Araraquara 4-8-0 Locomotives in Brazil

 Class 6 (Locobase 13145)

+Dennis Rock Carling's 1972 history of the 4-8-0 arrangement doesn't include this pair of narrow-gauge, wood-burning Twelve-wheelers.
 The 1907 engine was procured through the Schill Seebohm & Company trading company.
-An indication of the rigorousness of the profile is found in the specs which required the 6 to ascend a maximum grade of 2 1/2% while hauling 175 tons, negotiate a curve radius of 120 metres (394 ft or 9 1/2 degrees), and pull 1,450 tons on the level while not overburdening the 40-lb/yard (20-kg/metre) rail.
+Baldwin's specs indicated the demands imposed by the 6's operating environment when they required the 6 to ascend a maximum grade of 2 1/2% while hauling 175 tons, negotiate a curve radius of 120 metres (394 ft or 9 1/2 degrees), and pull 1,450 tons on the level while not overburdening the 38-40-lb/yard (19-20-kg/metre) rail.

 Class216